Shenyang Liaoning, China Travel Guide

 Metro: 3-5 mins during peak, 6-10 mins off-peak.

 Licensed taxis are typically green or blue with a "TAXI" sign.
 They operate on a meter.
-You can signal for a taxi on the street, find taxi stands, or book via the DiDi app.
-Payment is with cash or mobile payment (Alipay/WeChat Pay).
+You can signal for a taxi on the street, find taxi stands, or reserve through the DiDi app.
+Payment should be with cash or mobile payment (Alipay/WeChat Pay).

 DiDi Chuxing (滴滴出行) is the dominant ride-sharing app in China.
-It offers various services like "Express" and "Premier" and allows booking of licensed taxis.
+It has several services like "Express" and "Premier" and allows booking of licensed taxis.
 DiDi is highly recommended for its convenience, transparent pricing, and safety features.

 Not recommended for tourists due to licensing issues (international licenses not accepted) and challenging traffic conditions.
 Temporary Chinese driving permits are difficult to obtain.

-Less common for tourists and typically require someone From china license.
-Electric scooters/bikes are popular via sharing apps for locals.
+Less common for tourists and normally require someone From china license.
+Electric scooters/bikes are popular via lift-sharing apps for locals.

 Dockless bike-sharing apps (Meituan Bike, Hello Bike) are available.
-They require a Chinese phone number, mobile payment, and a deposit.
+They require someone From china phone number, mobile payment, and a deposit.
 Useful for short distances.